llSourcell/kerala/README.md

 <img align="right" height="300" src="http://i180.photobucket.com/albums/x247/Mandee_Candee/Palm-Tree-cartoon.gif">

-> An IPFS wrapper for string storage and retrieval
+> A library for creating profitable decentralized applications

 Kerala offers a an easy-to-use wrapper to store and retrieve links on the Interplanetary File System.
 (IPFS) I created this library to aid me in creating a decentralized twitter.
 It can be used for any sort of decentralized application that stores user tweets/posts/microblogs.
+It utilizes the CoinPrism API to make sending and receiving dapp asset transactions easy.

 Kerala lets you...